AI Playbooks Features Pricing Integrations Guides How-Tos

 Template 2: Draft Client Email.
 Reads the Account Overview, finds the client contact, and drafts a recap email covering what was delivered, report metrics and links, follow-ups, and what’s next.
 The health rating is internal only and stays out of the email.
 When done, books Template 3.

 Template 3: Review & Send.
-The task opens with the health rating so you know where to focus.
+The SOP leads with the health rating so you know where to focus.
 Review the email for accuracy, add personal context, and send.

 Requirements